 St. Louis County's population represents 80 percent of the total four-county population.
 Carlton County is approximately 13 percent, Cook County is approximately 2 percent, and Lake County is approximately 5 percent.
-The Board uses this population apportionment as it considers distributing funding for some of its programs.
+The Board uses this population apportionment and the Social Vulnerability Index as it considers distributing funding for some of its programs.